ahmedosama9777/email-encrypt/README.md

+The detailed description of the project implmentation can be found in "1_Ahmed_Osama_report.pdf".
+Below are the requirements...

 Nowadays, sending secure e-mails has a primary concern due to the extensive usage of e-mails, so  they must be sent in a secure way.
 Sending e-mails requires achieving both confidentiality and  authentication since you do not want your inbox messages to be read by other people (confidentiality), and you want to verify the sender’s e-mail address for any e-mail you got  (authentication).
 There are currently two actively proposed methods for providing these security services Secure/Multipurpose Internet Mail Extension (S/MIME) and Pretty Good Privacy (PGP).
 You are required to develop an application that sends and receives secure encrypted e-mails using  PGP protocol.